pyriemann.transfer.TLRotate

 Returns:

-Xndarray, shape (n_matrices, n_channels, n_channels)
+Xndarray, shape (n_matrices, n_channels, n_channels) or shape (n_vectors, n_ts)

-Same set of SPD matrices as in the input.
+Same data as in the input.